Václav Nedomanský: Czechoslovakia playing career

 Nedomanský played for Slovan Bratislava of the Czechoslovak Extraliga for twelve seasons.
 In 1968, he was a member of the Czechoslovak national ice hockey team which won silver medals at the Winter Olympics in Grenoble and bronze medals in 1972 at the Winter Olympics in Sapporo.
-He also played for Czechoslovakia in nine IIHF World Championships, and was named top forward at the 1974 World Championships.
-He was inducted into the IIHF Hall of Fame in 1997.
+He also played for Czechoslovakia in nine IIHF World Championships and was named top forward at the 1974 World Championships.
+The 1972 team won the Ice Hockey World Championship over the Soviet Union for their first championship since 1949.
+At the time, any victory for the Czechoslovak Socialist Republic, a satellite state in Soviet sphere was considered a great one for the nation.
+So impactful was the victory by the Czech team over the Soviets that tennis legend Martina Navratilova cited it as one of her catalysts for her defection in 1975.